Conservation

-Together, we’ve preserved the Larmour lands
+Together, we’ve protected the Larmour lands.

-Thanks to a successful community fundraising effort, 34 acres of vital biodiverse wetland and forest on Beddis Road are now protected from logging and other development pressures.
+34 acres of vital biodiverse wetland and forest on Beddis Road are now protected from logging and other development pressures.

 Restoration has already begun on the valley-bottom portion.
 The wetlands and areas around large trees within the Agricultural Land Reserve portion — which are not eligible for covenant protection — are protected for a minimum of 80 years by a profit à prendre arrangement.

-Photo credits: Rodney Polden
+PHOTOS: Rodney Polden

 In 1986, as development was being planned for Channel Ridge, we signed an agreement with Channel Ridge Properties and Island Trust to transfer 272 acres of watershed land to WPS.
 A conservation covenant held by the SSI Conservancy and the Land Conservancy of BC protects these lands in their natural state in perpetuity.

 The covenant allows public access to hiking trails.
 Biking, horseback riding, and motorized vehicles are not permitted in order to prevent water contamination due to erosion.
+Dogs must be leashed to protect the wildlife, plants, and natural values of this protected ecosystem.

 In 2022, we received the generous donation of adjacent forest and wetlands, bringing the total protected area to 297 acres.

-Thanks to community efforts, Maxwell Lake remains a pristine source of potable water.
+Maxwell Lake remains a pristine source of potable water.

 In 2002, our fundraising helped the North Salt Spring Waterworks to purchase the majority of the Maxwell Lake watershed from Texada Land Company.
 WPS owns an additional 20 acres that we received as a generous donation.
 As a result, the watershed — SSI’s second largest source of fresh water — is protected from development, and its forest cover will remain intact.